dribnet/purvs/README.md

 UPDATE

 I've started looking further at the style and shapes to use for this project.
 I really like the idea of layering complex shapes under simplers ones so I'm currently trying to make progress with that.

+UPDATE

+I'm trying out a second concept and playing around with possibilities, I've been exploring what my background code can do, what I can do with the colour scheme and the shapes over top.